 Composite specific data provided within this presentation has been calculated from accounts that are discretionary as defined in this paragraph.
 The assets shown are derived only from discretionary accounts.
 Non-discretionary accounts, as defined by KCM, are accounts that are not included in the composite due to one or any combination of the following criteria: there were significant cash inflows or outflows within the account; the account’s asset level did not meet the minimum requirement to remain in the composite; the account assets are managed by others using our non-discretionary model.
 The temporary removal of such an account occurs at the beginning of the month and the account re-enters the composite the month after the criteria has been met.

 The Russell 2000® Growth Index is used as the benchmark.
 The Index is unmanaged and represents total returns including reinvestment of dividends.
 The benchmark is used for comparative purposes only and generally reflects the comparable risk or investment style of the Firm’s strategy.
 The investment portfolios underlying the Index are different from the investments in the portfolios managed by the Firm.
-Certain accounts may also use other benchmarks not listed in the Annual Disclosure Presentation.
-The Composite Disclosure Presentation does not cover the benchmark returns included in the Annual Disclosure Presentation.
+Certain accounts may also use other benchmarks not listed in the GIPS composite report.
+The Verification and Performance Examination Report does not cover the benchmark returns included in the GIPS composite report.